George Dewhurst (Radical and Reformer)

 George Dewhurst (8 August 1789 – 14 August 1857) was an English Radical, reformer and reedmaker, best known for his contribution towards working class Radicalism in the first half of the 19th century and reform in his home town of Blackburn.

 Early life

 George Dewhurst was born in the English town of Blackburn on 8 August 1789, one of seven children of George Dewhurst the elder and his wife Ann Hanson.
 His father was a whitesmith and grocer of the town.

 George Dewhurst married Ann Green in February 1810 and the couple had four children together (Hanson, Alice, George and Mary) before Ann's untimely death in 1816.
 He married his second wife, Alice Hitchen, in November 1823.

-A reedmaker by trade, an occupation that produced reeds for the weaving and calico industry, Dewhurst remained in this line of work for a large part of his life, despite the increasing development of machinery taking over this traditionally handcrafted process -reeds originally made from strips of reed became replaced by flattened brass and steel wire and began to be made by machinery.
+Dewhurst was a reed maker by trade, providing reeds for the weaving and calico industry.
+He remained in this line of work for a large part of his life, despite this traditionally handcrafted process being increasingly mechanised (reeds originally made from strips of reed became replaced by flattened brass and steel wire and began to be made by machinery.